scylladb/cpp-rust-driver/docs/source/topics/basics/uuids.md

 # UUIDs

 UUIDs are 128-bit identifiers that can be used to uniquely identify information without requiring central coordination.
-These are often used in Cassandra for primary and clustering keys.
-There are two types of UUIDs supported by the driver (and Cassandra), version 1 which is time-based and version 4 which is randomly generated.
-Version 1 can be used with Cassandra'a `timeuuid` type and can be used as a timestamp for data.
+These are often used in ScyllaDB/Cassandra for primary and clustering keys.
+There are two types of UUIDs supported by the driver (and ScyllaDB/Cassandra), version 1 which is time-based and version 4 which is randomly generated.
+Version 1 can be used with ScyllaDB/Cassandra's `timeuuid` type and can be used as a timestamp for data.
 Timestamp information can be extracted from the time part of a version 1 UUID using [`cass_uuid_timestamp()`].
-Version 4 can be used with Cassandra's `uuid` type for unique identification.
+Version 4 can be used with ScyllaDB/Cassandra's `uuid` type for unique identification.

 ## Generator